Thomas Fairfax, 1st Viscount Fairfax: Personal life

 In 1627, Fairfax remarried to Lady Mary Bamburgh, widow of Sir William Bamburgh, 1st Baronet of Howsham, and daughter of Sir Robert Forth of Butley, Suffolk.

 Fairfax died at Howsham at the age of about 61 and was buried at Scrayingham.
-His widow, died March 1638/9.
+His widow died in March 1638/9.

 Descendants

 Through his third son William, he was a grandfather of William Fairfax, 8th Viscount Fairfax (d.
 1738), who married Elizabeth Gerard (a daughter of Capt.
 Gerard), parents of Hon.
 Alathea Fairfax (wife of Ralph Pigott of Whitton) and Charles Gregory Fairfax, 9th Viscount Fairfax (d.
 1772).
 He married the Hon.
-Elizabeth Constable, widow of William Constable, 4th Viscount of Dunbar and eldest daughter of Hugh Clifford, 2nd Baron Clifford of Chudleigh in 1719.
+Elizabeth Constable, widow of William Constable, 4th Viscount of Dunbar and eldest daughter of Hugh Clifford, 2nd Baron Clifford of Chudleigh, in 1719.
 On the death of the 9th Viscount Fairfax, the Viscountcy of Fairfax became extinct.
 After the death of his only surviving child, Hon.
 Anne Fairfax in 1793, the Gilling Castle estates passed to her first cousin once removed, Charles Gregory Pigott later Fairfax.